Abdullahshaz70/file-verse/documentation/design_choices.md

-### 1. User Management Structure
+## 1. User Management Structure

+### Overview
+The User Management system is implemented using a **self-balancing AVL Tree**.
-Each user is represented by:
+Each user is represented as a node in the tree, uniquely identified by their username.
-- username: string
-- password: string (hashed)
-- isAdmin: boolean

-To store users, a **self-balanced binary search tree (AVL Tree)** is used.
-This structure provides O(log n) insertion, deletion, and search, which keeps authentication and user lookup fast even as the number of users grows.

-Although AVL trees require slightly more memory per node than arrays or vectors, the total overhead is minimal because the user list is small relative to the overall .omni file size.
-The tradeoff of a few extra pointers per node is worth the logarithmic time performance for add/remove/authenticate operations.

-The tree can later be serialized into the .omni file for persistence.
+### Node Fields
+- **userName (string):** Unique identifier for each user.
+- **password (string):** User password (plain for now; can be hashed later).
+- **isAdmin (bool):** Flag that marks administrator accounts.
+- **left / right (UserNode*):** Pointers to left and right child nodes.
+- **height (int):** Node height, used to calculate balance factors.

+### Operations
+- **addUser(username, password, isAdmin):** Inserts a new node while maintaining AVL balance.
+- **authenticate(username, password):** Searches for a user and verifies credentials.
+- **removeUser(username):** Deletes a node and rebalances the tree.
+- **print():** Performs an in-order traversal to list users alphabetically.

+### Design Rationale
+An AVL Tree was chosen because it guarantees O(log n) lookup, insertion,
+and deletion.
+User operations like authentication and registration require
+fast search and insertion.
+While it uses slightly more memory due to
+pointers and height fields, the trade-off for performance and consistency
+is acceptable given the small number of users in the OFS system.

+Memory cleanup is handled through a recursive destructor that deletes
+all nodes when the UserManager instance is destroyed.